-John Lennon’s Murderer Mark David Chapman Denied Parole, Says “I Was Concerned That He Did Not Suffer”
+John Lennon’s Murderer Mark David Chapman Denied Parole, Says ‘I Was Concerned That He Did Not Suffer’

 Mark David Chapman, who murdered former Beatles frontman John Lennon on December 8, 1980, was denied parole for the 10th time.
-In the released transcript his testimony before the parole board in August, Chapman said that he used hollow-point bullets in the assault to ensure that Lennon died quickly and did not suffer needlessly, according to a story by the New York Daily News.
+In the released transcript of his testimony before the parole board in August, Chapman said that he used hollow-point bullets in the assault to ensure that Lennon died quickly and did not suffer needlessly, according to a story by the New York Daily News.

 “I secured those bullets to make sure he would be dead,” Chapman told the parole board at his hearing.
 “It was immediately after the crime that I was concerned that he did not suffer.”